In This Article

 Consumer Price Index (CPI)

 Monitors the weighted average prices of a basket of consumer goods and services, such as food, medical care, and transportation.
-A rising CPI indicates rising inflation.
+A rising CPI indicates rising the effects of inflation.

 Personal Consumption Expenditures Price Index